-What is a membrane?
-Do I need one for my dental implant bone graft?
-My membrane fell out or is sticking out and exposed.
+Do I need a membrane for my dental implant bone graft?

 These are questions and comments I receive constantly on my blog and from patients that come to see me in Burbank, California.